- 45.7-megapixel sensor captures exceptionally fine detail

 Testing the D850 at a wedding produced a pleasing set of results with two of my favourite Sigma Art lenses – the 24-35mm f/2 DG HSM Art and 135mm f/1.8 DG HSM.
 The true test was its silent Live View mode, where I opted for Mode 1 ahead of Mode 2 to prioritise resolution ahead of speed.

 While it’s great that the D850 can capture shots without trace of a sound, you’re still totally reliant on contrast-detection for autofocus in Live View, both when shooting stills and video.
+This is where the D850 does lose out to some of its more recent mirrorless rivals.
 I did find myself missing a few key shots where the D850 struggled to lock on fast enough, at which point I reverted to phase-detection focusing and composing via the viewfinder at the cost of louder operation.

 To test the D850’s speed capabilities I used it on a car shoot – hanging out the back of a car to get a series of action shots.
 Without the MB-D18 grip and EN-EL18 high-power battery I was limited to shooting at 7fps, but the AF system proved more than capable of tracking the car, delivering pin-sharp results frame after frame.

 However, I did notice that shooting in Raw and Fine JPEG formats at full resolution only gave me around 400 shots or so to play with using a SanDisk Extreme Pro 64GB card.
-If you’re going to shoot at the highest quality at the highest speed on the D850 then you’ll not only need a few high-capacity cards, you’ll need the best quality cards too.
+If you’re going to shoot at the highest quality at the highest speed on the D850 then you’ll not only need a few high-capacity cards, you’ll need carefully check card specifications and speed ratings before you buy – or bite the bullet and invest in the relatively new and untried XQD format.

 I managed to shoot 20 continuous frames (Raw and Fine JPEG) at full resolution at 7fps to my card before the buffer was reached.
-To get anywhere close to the promised 51-frame raw buffer – and reach the full potential of the D850’s speed capabilities – you’ll be required to use the finest UHS-II SD cards or XQD cards.
+To get anywhere close to the promised 51-frame raw buffer – and reach the full potential of the D850’s speed capabilities – you will need to use the fastest UHS-II SD cards or XQD cards.

 Just as my time with the camera came to an end, I managed to source a Sony 64GB XQD card.
 In real-world use I found I was recording around 40 (14-bit lossless compressed) Raw files at 7fps before its buffer was reached.
 This is an impressive number considering the vast volume of data it was being asked to process and write.
 Formatting the card and switching to 12-bit lossless compressed Raw saw the number of continuously recorded frames increase to 107 at 7fps.

-As for Nikon’s wireless connectivity, I found the camera would automatically pair and connect to my iPhone via Bluetooth without issue.
+Nikon’s Snapseed system has developed a reputation for being troublesome.
+I found the camera would automatically pair and connect to my iPhone via Bluetooth without issue.
 However, it wouldn’t always send my latest shots to my mobile device straight away when the auto-link within the app was clearly switched on.
 It seemed completely random as to when new photos would be transferred from the camera.

 To overcome this I ended up using the Download Selected Pictures option, which initiates a Wi-Fi connection with the camera.
 Then, I manually selected the images I wanted to wirelessly transfer to my camera roll before sharing.
 Having the option to select the shots you’d like to import at 2MB or full resolution is great in this part of the app, but overall I was left with the impression that SnapBridge could be made more intuitive to use.